danielfarrell/redis_vars/README.md

     redis_vars export > .powenv

+### On Execution

+As of version 0.7.0 there is an execute command to run a command with the environment variables you have in the store.

+Here is an example:

+    redis_vars execute unicorn_rails

+If you had a single variable store of DEFAULT_USER with a value of daniel then it should execute the following:

+    DEFAULT_USER=daniel unicorn_rails

+I envision this being useful for running command line programs or even executing services.

-### Invasive
+### In Code

-You can have it load in the environment variables automatically on application start with this method.
+You can have it load in the environment variables automatically in a ruby/rails application with this method.

 Gemfile: